AguaClara/UASB/summer2018report.md

 **Add photo of fusion model of bucket**

-This bucket is created with a 5 gallon bucket (chosen as they are easy to purchase) with two circular pieces on either side, attached through a hose clamp.
+This bucket is created with a 5 gallon bucket (chosen as they are easy to purchase) with two plastic rods on either side, attached through a hose clamp.
 These circular pieces will rest in the brackets on either side of the entrance tank, where they can roll freely to allow the bucket to dump.
 This removes friction and the some of the danger of breakdown over time.

-**_Juan's comments:_** Circular pieces of what?

 **Add photo of fusion model of brackets**

 The addition of the hose clamp also allows for the pieces to be moved spatially around the bucket easily, allowing the team to test many different orientations of the pivot without drilling new holes in the bucket.
-This also will allow easy replacement of the bucket system if necessary (important as pieces will inevitably break).
+This also will allow easy replacement of the bucket system if necessary, as important as pieces will inevitably break.

-**_Juan's comments:_** The information you included in parentheses can be instead separated with a comma and the word 'as.'
-Generally, using extraneous parentheses in technical writing is frowned upon.

 The next steps for this process are to order pieces for the bucket and test it physically to determine the optimal orientation of the pivot system.